 The Subvention of Publication Program is intended to support faculty in the publication of books and/or monographs that are of significant scholarly value, whether the prospective audience may be broad or somewhat limited.
 The program is especially interested in supporting works of the highest academic quality, which have been accepted at university or other outstanding presses that are highly selective in what they publish.
 Read more

 The University has curated a growing list of resources to help researchers begin thinking about where to seek support that makes sense for their needs.

-Please contact Amanda Grannas, Associate Vice Provost for Research and Chief Research Officer, for access.
+Please contact Amanda Grannas, Vice Provost for Research and Chief Research Officer, for access.

-Villanova University has engaged McAllister & Quinn, a leading higher education consulting firm, to provide grant writing assistance to select, high-potential research projects.
+Villanova University has engaged Thorn Run Partners (TRP), a leading higher education consulting firm, to provide grant writing assistance to select, high-potential research projects.
 Those interested in consideration for such support should email Amanda Grannas, Vice Provost for Research and Chief Research Officer.
 Read more

 The Office of Grants and Contracts works with investigators during submission of sponsored project proposals on behalf of the University.
 The Office negotiates and executes various types of research agreements, provides sponsored projects education and communication, and assists with proper stewardship of research funds awarded to the University.
 Read more